 Large, long-running functions can cause unexpected timeout issues.
 To learn more about the timeouts for a given hosting plan, see function app timeout duration.

-A function can become large due to many Node.js dependencies.
+A function can become large because of many Node.js dependencies.
 Importing dependencies can also cause increased load times that result in unexpected timeouts.
 Dependencies are loaded both explicitly and implicitly.
 A single module loaded by your code may load its own additional modules.

 Whenever possible, refactor large functions into smaller function sets that work together and return responses fast.
-For example, a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit; it is common for webhooks to require an immediate response.
+For example, a webhook or HTTP trigger function might require an acknowledgment response within a certain time limit; it's common for webhooks to require an immediate response.
 You can pass the HTTP trigger payload into a queue to be processed by a queue trigger function.
-This approach allows you to defer the actual work and return an immediate response.
+This approach lets you defer the actual work and return an immediate response.

 Cross function communication

-If not using Durable Functions or Logic Apps to integrate with multiple functions, it is generally a best practice to use storage queues for cross function communication.
-The main reason is storage queues are cheaper and much easier to provision.
+If not using Durable Functions or Logic Apps to integrate with multiple functions, it's best to use storage queues for cross-function communication.
+The main reason is that storage queues are cheaper and much easier to provision than other storage options.